Skip to main content

 Usage

-This connector is distinct from all other capture connectors in that it's not designed to pull data from a specific system or endpoint.
+This connector is different from most other capture connectors in that it's not designed to pull data from a specific system or endpoint.
 It requires no endpoint-specific configuration, and can accept any and all valid JSON objects from any source.

-This is useful primarily if you want to test out Flow or see how your webhook data will come over.
+This is especially useful if you want to test out Flow or see how your webhook data will come over.

 To begin, use the web app to create a capture.
 Once published, the confirmation dialog displays a unique URL for your public endpoint.
 By default, this will accept webhook requests at https://<your-public-endpoint>/webhook-data, but you can customize the path, or even capture from multiple URL paths if you like.